adey-px/hr-manager/README.md

 16. HR manager can create new departments through the form on New Department page while all existing departments in the company are accessible on All Departments page.
 On each department, there are two links for ediiting and deleting the department.
 Links to New Department and All Departments are accessible through Operations menu item on the navbar.

 17. Furthermore, through Employees menu link, the HR manager can create profile for new employees through form available on New Employee page.
 Employees Directory page consists of a table that displays the list of all employess in the company.
 The list can be filtered by individual employee's name, department, email address or gender through a Live search bar on top of the table of employees.
 Manage Employees also consists of list of all employees grouped or categorized by their respective departments.
 An accordion is used for each department where each employee's record consists of two buttons; one for editing the employee's detail and the other button for deleting or terminating the employee from the company, an indication of firing or final dismisal.
+It also consists of a Search to filter Departments by name.

 18. A click on the Logout link, accessible through Profile menu link, would log out user and end their current session.